cgjuan01/quercetin-ADMET-permeability/README.md

 ## What it does

-`quercetin_permeability.py` computes physicochemical and passive-permeability descriptors for quercetin and four circulating metabolites (quercetin-3-O- glucuronide, quercetin-3-O-sulfate, isorhamnetin, isoquercetin) using RDKit, and writes a descriptor table (CSV + Markdown). `make_figure.py` produces the
+`quercetin_permeability.py` computes physicochemical and passive permeability descriptors for quercetin and four circulating metabolites (quercetin-3-O- glucuronide, quercetin-3-O-sulfate, isorhamnetin, isoquercetin) using RDKit, and writes a descriptor table (CSV + Markdown). `make_figure.py` produces the